 If you enjoyed Goliath Season 1: Rewriting characters, read my earlier post Rewriting characters: The Big Bang Theory which discusses multiple character changes between a draft pilot script, the first (unaired) pilot featuring Katie, and the rewritten (aired) pilot featuring Penny.

-Fair Use Notice: All images from Goliath shown in this article are credited to Amazon Studios.
+Fair Use Notice: All images from Goliath Season 1 shown in this article are credited to Amazon Studios.
 I am using the imagery to illustrate my discussion about characters in scripts in my efforts to understand the subject.
 All images have been carefully chosen to support the critical commentary in this article by identifying key characters visually.
 I believe this constitutes a ‘fair use’ of any such copyrighted material.